Zweihander-Main/zweifood/README.md

 -   Make adding search types more consistent and easier
 -   Rethink static vs non-static methods in ViewModel class
 -   Better systems for selecting particular data from API objects
+-   Change InfoWindow rendering to more Google recommended approach

 ### Development notes: